A position summary

 If there is a problem - deal with the problem.

-All forms of lighting have their advantages.
+Certainly, all forms of lighting have their advantages.

 Efficiency is not just energy efficiency...

-to make broad spectrum lighting, to make it also in attractive clear bulbs, and at a remarkably low price, such that the simple and safe bulbs are so popular that they have to be banned
+Excluding for general service usage the most efficient way to make bright lighting in using few components or earth resources, to make it high quality broad and smooth spectrally, to make it in versatile clear/frosted constructed forms, and at a remarkably low price, such that the simple and safe bulbs are so popular that they have to be banned (no point in banning unpopular products!) is an odd way to call "product progress".

-whether to simply save energy, or to specifically "stimulate the manufacture" of desirable energy efficient bulbs, the described alternatives, stimulation of competition (firstly) or taxation (secondly), are both better policies, for stated reasons.
+Even if the bulbs had to be targeted, whether to simply save energy, or to specifically "stimulate the manufacture" of desirable energy efficient bulbs, the described alternatives of stimulation of competition (firstly) or taxation (secondly), are both better policies for stated reasons.

 How many politicians or bureaucrats should it take to change a light bulb?